Taco: Soft-shell tacos

-Traditionally, soft-shelled tacos referred to corn tortillas that were cooked to a softer state than a hard taco – usually by grilling or steaming.
+Traditionally, soft-shelled tacos are made using corn tortillas cooked to a softer state than a hard taco – usually by grilling or steaming.
 More recently, the term has come to include flour-tortilla-based tacos mostly from large manufacturers and restaurant chains.
-In this context, soft tacos are tacos made with wheat flour tortillas and filled with the same ingredients as a hard taco.
+In that context, soft tacos are tacos made with wheat flour tortillas and filled with the same ingredients as a hard taco.